 1. Double-down by returning to the why of the project.

 When we shift to the Hows and Whens of a project, it’s easy to lose sight of why we started in the first place.
-If it’s a project worth doing — and it almost always is — there are people who will be better off when you get it out there in the world.
-You’ll either have solved a standing problem or delighted them; either case means that the world is a little better because of what you’ve been doing.
+If nothing else, think of the beneficiaries in your success pack who will be better off when you finish and show your work.
+The world is a little better because of what you’ve been doing.

 And then there’s the reality that you’ll be better off in the long run.
 You’ll have one more thing that matters done and you can be proud of what you’ve created.
 Finishing our great work is one of the greatest gifts we can give ourselves.